Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 How Serious is Early Childhood Caries and What Contributes to This Disease?

-• Babies and young children who nap or sleep at night with a bottle containing anything but plain water are at risk of early childhood caries.
+• Babies and young children who nap or sleep at night with a bottle containing anything but plain water are at risk of developing early childhood caries.

 • Even liquids that are good for the baby, such as milk, formula and fruit juices, all contain natural sugars that can cause tooth decay.